rust-lang/rust/doc/tutorial.md

 ## Tuples

 Tuples in Rust behave exactly like structs, except that their fields do not have names.
 Thus, you cannot access their fields with dot notation.
-Tuples can have any arity except for 0 (though you may consider unit, `()`, as the empty tuple if you like).
+Tuples can have any arity (number of elements) except for 0 (though you may consider unit, `()`, as the empty tuple if you like).

 ~~~~